 6 weeks - 10 hours of lecture and 0 hours of discussion per week 8 weeks - 6 hours of lecture and 0 hours of discussion per week Additional Details Subject/Course Level: Economics/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Zucman Global Inequality and Growth: Read Less [-] ECON 134 Macroeconomic Policy from the Great Depression to Today 4 Units Terms offered: Spring 2018, Spring 2013, Spring 2012 This course will analyze the macroeconomic challenges and policy responses in the United States over the past century.
+Instructor: Zucman Global Inequality and Growth: Read Less [-] ECON 134 Macroeconomic Policy from the Great Depression to Today 4 Units Terms offered: Spring 2020, Fall 2019, Spring 2018 This course will analyze the macroeconomic challenges and policy responses in the United States over the past century.
 Among the key topics studied are the Great Depression and the New Deal; boom and bust monetary and fiscal policy in the early post-World War II period; the Volcker disinflation and the Great Moderation; and the 2008 financial crisis and the Great Recession.
-Macroeconomic Policy from the Great Depression to Today: Read More [+] Rules & Requirements Prerequisites: 100B or 101B Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Economics/Undergraduate Grading/Final exam status: Letter grade.
+Macroeconomic Policy from the Great Depression to Today: Read More [+] Rules & Requirements Prerequisites: Econ 100B or 101B; and Econ 140 or 141 or EnvEcon/ IAS C118 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Economics/Undergraduate Grading/Final exam status: Letter grade.
 Final exam required.
-Instructor: Romer Macroeconomic Policy from the Great Depression to Today: Read Less [-] ECON 136 Financial Economics 4 Units Terms offered: Fall 2018, Summer 2018 8 Week Session, Spring 2018 Analysis of financial assets and institutions.
+Instructor: Romer Macroeconomic Policy from the Great Depression to Today: Read Less [-] ECON 135 Economic Growth in Historical Perspective 4 Units Terms offered: Spring 2020 This course examines the idea and reality of economic growth in historical perspective, beginning with the divergence between human ancestors and other primates and continuing through with forecasts for the 21st century and beyond.
+Topics covered include human speciation, language, and sociability; the discovery of agriculture and the domestication of animals; the origins and maintenance of gross inequality; Malthusian economies; the Commercial and Industrial Revolutions; modern economic growth; international prosperity differentials; OECD convergence and East Asian miracles; the political economy of growth and stagnation; and the stubborn persistence of poverty.
+Economic Growth in Historical Perspective: Read More [+] Rules & Requirements Prerequisites: Required: Econ 100B or Econ 101B, and Mathematics 1A or 16A, and Mathematics 1B or 16B Recommended: Data Science 8, or equivalent Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 1-0 hours of discussion per week Summer: 8 weeks - 6-6 hours of lecture and 2-0 hours of discussion per week Additional Details Subject/Course Level: Economics/Undergraduate Grading/Final exam status: Letter grade.
+Final exam required.
+Economic Growth in Historical Perspective: Read Less [-] ECON 136 Financial Economics 4 Units Terms offered: Summer 2020 8 Week Session, Spring 2020, Fall 2019 Analysis of financial assets and institutions.
 The course emphasizes modern asset valuation theory and the role of financial intermediaries, and their regulation, in the financial system.
 Financial Economics: Read More [+] Rules & Requirements Prerequisites: 100A or 101A, and one semester of statistics Credit Restrictions: Students will receive no credit for 136 after taking Undergraduate Business Administration 103.
 Students intending on majoring in Business should not take 136.
 Hours & Format Fall and/or spring: 15 weeks - 3-3 hours of lecture and 0-1 hours of discussion per week Summer: